IBB PAS Repository

 Promoter‐pervasive transcription causes RNA polymerase II pausing to boost DOG1 expression in response to salt

-Montez, Miguel and Majchrowska, Maria and Krzyszton, Michal and Bokota, Grzegorz and Sacharowski, Sebastian and Wrona, Magdalena and Yatusevich, Ruslan and Massana, Ferran and Plewczynski, Dariusz and Świeżewski, Szymon (2023) Promoter‐pervasive transcription causes RNA polymerase II pausing to boost DOG1 expression in response to salt.
+Montez, Miguel and Majchrowska, Maria and Krzyszton, Michal and Bokota, Grzegorz and Sacharowski, S.P. and Wrona, Magdalena and Yatusevich, Ruslan and Massana, Ferran and Plewczynski, Dariusz and Świeżewski, Szymon (2023) Promoter‐pervasive transcription causes RNA polymerase II pausing to boost DOG1 expression in response to salt.
 The EMBO Journal, 42 (5). e112443.
 ISSN 0261-4189

 [img]